 Secure Data Sharing is Possible

 Healthcare organizations do not have to be locked down by traditional methods of securing their information.
-Modern data encryption solutions now allow healthcare organizations to reap all of the benefits of sharing information among teams, scalable cloud computing, and data analytics without sacrificing security.
-Doing this takes a holistic platform that merges user access, data encryption, and threat analytics.
+Modern encryption solutions can allow them to reap all of the benefits of sharing information among teams, scalable cloud computing, and data analytics without sacrificing security.
+Doing this takes a holistic platform that merges user access, encryption, and threat analytics.

 Encryption In Use